with Professor Don Herzog, University of Michigan Law School

 Emiliano Catan (New York University Law School) will present “The Insignificance of Clear-Day Poison Pills” as part of the Law and Economics Seminar, Winter 2017.
 Download paper here.

 Please join the Stanford Law & Wine Society on March 2nd for a guided tasting.
-Special guest Marc Peters of Morrison & Foerster (Palo Alto) will present some of his […]
+Special guest Marc Peters of Morrison & Foerster (Palo Alto) will present some of his favorite wines, and talk about how to learn about wine as a young lawyer and the role that wine plays in the practice of law. […]

 The Second Annual OutLaw Conference will be on Friday, March 3.
 This year's focus is Transgender Law and Advocacy.
 Women practitioners participate in a panel on LGBTQ advocacy.